R0L0G/Projects/README.md

 # Projects
-THis is Repository of my projects
+This is Repository of my projects